 Home canning is an art that was once dying but has made an enormous resurgence.
 With a focus on natural, organic ingredients, you can purchase the finest ingredients and make your own homemade jellies with just a few tools.

 Canning apple jelly is fun and easy to do!
 Here’s an easy method and recipe to try canning jelly at home.
-The entire process takes only 1 day and 40 minutes.
+The entire process takes only one day forty minutes.